Eurovision Song Contest 2013: Azerbaijan's vote rigging

 Prior to the finals, the Lithuanian media outlet 15min released an undercover video suggesting that representatives from Azerbaijan were trying to bribe Lithuanians for votes in the televoting.
-The video detailed the plan, which involved recruiting groups of 10 people each, and supplying them with SIM cards so they could vote multiple times during the voting window.
-It was also suggested that similar activity was taking place in a total of 15 countries including Latvia, Estonia, Belarus, Ukraine, Croatia and Switzerland.
+The video detailed the plan, which involved recruiting groups of ten people each, and supplying them with SIM cards so they could vote multiple times during the voting window.
+It was also suggested that similar activity was taking place in a total of fifteen countries including Latvia, Estonia, Belarus, Ukraine, Croatia and Switzerland.
 In response to the allegations, Executive Supervisor Jon Ola Sand reaffirmed the contest's commitment to a "fair and transparent result".
 He stated that while Eurovision organisers were looking into the case, they "[emphasised] that the intention of these individuals have not yet been clarified, and nor has a link been established between the individuals in the video and the Azeri delegation, the Azeri act or the Azeri EBU member Ictimai TV."
 He added that, since 1998, when he was first involved with the contest, "every year there are rumors about irregularities in the voting".

 The EBU later confirmed an attempt of cheating in the contest, which was unsuccessful according to EBU as the EBU's system prevents fraud.
 According to the EBU, there is no evidence that any broadcaster has been involved in cheating.
-The rules were changed the next year to ensure that all broadcasters would be responsible for preventing fraud to their advantage or face a three-year suspension if fraud is revealed.
+The rules were changed the next year to ensure that all participating broadcasters would be responsible for preventing fraud to their advantage or face a three-year suspension if fraud is revealed.

 However, in May 2015, a member of the contest's Reference Group confirmed that Azerbaijan had cheated, and that it was organized and very expensive.

 When Azerbaijan officially awarded no points to Dina Garipova of Russia, despite Garipova having reportedly come second in the country's phone poll, the Azerbaijani President Ilham Aliyev ordered an inquiry.
 The Russian Foreign Affairs Minister Sergei Lavrov claimed that the result had been falsified, and stated that "this outrageous action will not remain without a response".
 He promised a co-ordinated response with his Azerbaijani counterpart Elmar Mammadyarov.
 Simultaneously, the Belarusian President Alexander Lukashenko claimed that his own country having received no points from Russia showed that the result must have been falsified.